-Katy has worked at BU Lawyers since 2020 as both a paralegal and now as a qualified lawyer.
+Katy has worked at BU Lawyers since 2020, starting as a paralegal and now practising as a qualified lawyer.

-Katy has experience in commercial legal work and litigation and she has a focus on:
+Katy has experience in commercial legal work and litigation, with a strong focus on:

-Outside of work, Katy enjoys nothing more than staying active and can often be found running or in the gym.
+Outside of work, Katy enjoys staying active and can often be found running or at the gym.

 Qualifications